 The Marvel Comics character Wolverine (who is of course the Trope Namer) is the worst offender, hands down.
 So he gets his own section.
-He's been so over-used that his more recent appearances are prone to parody and Lampshade Hanging.
+He's been so over-used that his later appearances are prone to parody and Lampshade Hanging.
 By the end of the 1990s, Wolverine had been paired up with practically every other Marvel hero in existence, all the way down to five-year-old Katie Power of Power Pack.
 Twice.
 Why?
 Well, beyond his general popularity, he has a number of traits that make him the perfect storm for this:

 His long life-span means he can appear in all flash-back stories with his modern personality.
 He can appear in flash-forward stories for this reason, and also his popularity means he won't be Killed Off for Real.

 That long life means he has connections all over the world and beyond, meaning he can easily drop into any location: America?
 Japan?
 Canada?
 Germany?
 France?
 Russia?
 Hong Kong?
 Space?Hell?
 Yep.

 Even his son Daken was following in his footsteps for a little bit; he was a member of both the Dark Avengers and the Dark X-Men, in addition to having his own solo title at the time.
 And of course X-23 was added to the cast of Avengers Academy to boost the falling sales.
 She's now one of the leads in Avengers Arena.